 You must pay Stamp Duty Land Tax (SDLT) to HM Revenue and Customs if you buy a property over a certain price in England and Northern Ireland.
-First time buyers can get a discount if the purchase price is £500,000 or less.
+Between 8 July 2020 and 31 March 2021, you’ll only pay SDLT if the purchase price is above £500,000, whether you’re a first time buyer or buying your next property.
 Check the government’s website to see the current rates.
 If you’re buying in Scotland there’s a Land and Buildings Transaction Tax, and if you’re buying in Wales there’s a Land Transaction Tax

 Costs can vary so get a few quotes so you can compare prices.
 A few points to check are: does the price include packing?
 Does it include insurance?
 What is the capacity of the van provided?
 Is access suitable?

 The account fee is charged by us for providing and administering your mortgage.
 It’s payable on completion, however you can defer this fee until the end of your mortgage.

 Depending on your deposit and budget, you could consider buying with someone else or using one of the schemes run by the government.

 Joining forces with a good friend or family member can let you reduce the amount of deposit you need and share the cost of the mortgage.
 You need to be sure that the person you share the property with can keep up the mortgage payments, and wants to stay in the property as long as you do.

 We offer mortgages that let you buy a home with up to three other people but it’s important to be cautious – we recommend getting legal advice before you enter into any agreement to buy a property with another person.